You can configure the appearance of Parley from the Dashboard, Practice, or Editor screens. Select the → menu item.

-The configuration opens with the Theme section.
-This is the place where you can choose how Parley should greet you when launching it: an elegant Grey version, the all time busy Bees or the Fluffy Bunny for all those who love pink.
+The configuration opens with the Theme page.
+This is the place where you can choose how Parley should greet you when launching it: an elegant Gray version or the all time busy Bees.
 Note that it could well be that Fluffy Bunny is not in your version: if you want it, read the following section.

-Once you selected your preferred theme, click on OK.
+Once you selected your preferred theme, press on the button.

-And if these are not enough: you can click on Get New Themes to find more themes.
+And if these are not enough: you can press on the button to find more themes.
 Over time we hope that more and more themes come along.
 If you know how to create SVG graphics (for example with Inkscape), you can create your own theme and share it with the world.

-The General tab gives you some options regarding the behavior of Parley.
+The General page gives you some options regarding the behavior of Parley.

 Always load the last opened collection on start will immediately take you back to the vocabulary you were learning.
 Often you will use this together with the second option Save vocabularies automatically on close and quit because it's just handy not to have always answer the same question if changes (including learning results) should be changed or not.
 The option Create a backup every ... minutes can be very handy to help you save your work frequently.
 One less thing to think about.